sujal-gupta1/UltimateC/README.md

-# UltimateC
+# ULTIMATEC
-This is a c prgram that includes many basic programs.
+This is a c prgram that includes many c programs.
+This can help the students,who are new in programing field.
+More programs will be available soon, as the work in under process.